TyloRoberts/fosvis/README.md

 The package has two main methods that control the functionality.
 To create the data for the image run ```create_circos_data()```.
 Then run ```make_diagram()``` using the created data to output the circos diagram.

-The diagram is set up with the following structure of layers from the outside to the center of the circle respectivley:
+The diagram is set up with the following structure of layers from the outside to the center of the circle respectively:

-1. Karyotype (shows length of fosmids - includes protein domain data if selected in the paramaters)
+1. Karyotype (shows length of fosmids - includes protein domain data if selected in the parameters)
 2. ORFs
 3. GC Content
 4. Custom Histogram (see custom histogram section)
 5. Homology Links

-Using the parmaters described in the Paramters section you can control which of layers 2-4 to include as you see fit as well as many paramters involved in the creation of the data for all layers.
+Using the parameters described in the Parameters section you can control which of layers 2-4 to include as you see fit as well as many parameters involved in the creation of the data for all layers.

-The following provides the most basic use of the package, more detailed use can be seen in the Paramaters section:
+The following provides the most basic use of the package, more detailed use can be seen in the Parameters section:

 1. Ensure all requirements are met